Alfa 159 Gearbox Cooler Modification

 As soon as I pushed the power into the gearbox it became unusable.

-Some into the oil used in the gearbox showed why heat was the problem.
-The following extract from the technical specifications of the oil I use in my gearbox (Fuchs Titan ATF 4400), clearly shows that the Kinematic Viscosity of the oil at 40 degrees is 37.3 mm2/s while at 100 degrees it is .3 mm2/s.
+Some research into the oil used in the gearbox showed why heat was the problem.
+The following extract from the technical specifications of the oil I use in my gearbox (Fuchs Titan ATF 4400), clearly shows that the Kinematic Viscosity of the oil at 40 degrees is 37.3 mm2/s while at 100 degrees it is 7.3 mm2/s.
 That is a big difference!
 So, if my oil temp hits 98 degrees the efficiency of the oil to be useful and lubricate is negligible, and in cases where I have seen the temp up to 110 degrees C, I essentially was lubricating the gearbox with water…..

 2016-01-27_20h41_44